Referral Marketing 101: How to Create Content Your Current Customers Want to Share

 Referral marketing starts by creating an experience for your current customers that is so high quality it blows their minds.
 Consider getting to know your customers more intimately by reaching out to them and checking in on how they’re making out with your service or product.

 By building trust and intimacy with your customers through targeted customer experience initiatives, you increase the likelihood that they will refer your service or offering to someone else.

 From here, you can bring some direct content marketing strategies into the equation.

-Next, request to hop on a call to see if there?s anything else you can do to help them further their goals or meet their needs.
+Next, request to hop on a call to see if there’s anything else you can do to help them further their goals or meet their needs.
 Pick their brains, but mostly offer them a chance to speak.
 Is there a portion of your product that they find confusing or need a little guidance on?
-Are they aware of additional ways your service can add value for them?
+Are they aware of additional ways your service can add value to them?